unit logo

 Meals with a Donor or Prospect

 If a donor or prospect whose restaurant selection or menu selection results in the bill being more than the allowable limits, submit the reimbursement and indicate that the donor/prospect chose the venue and/or menu items.
 University employees should still adhere as closely to the allowable limits as practical for your meal selections when this occurs.
-Indicate on the receipt which items were directly ordered and consumed by the donor/prospect.

 If the donor or prospect invites guests, submit the reimbursement and indicate on the receipt the number of attendees invited by the donor or prospect.
 Generally, donors or prospects should only invite individuals that directly influence the decision to make a gift.